 (2) Introduces a new view of the EBS data model

 – A logical rather than the physical representation of the data model is presented

 – Changes the way many objects are defined and patched

 (3) All code must access the data model via the APPS synonym

 (4) APPS synonym points to the Editioning View (Logical Model)

 (5) Any code accessing the physical model risks accessing obsolete columns

-forward cross edition triggers R12.2 : Forward cross edition triggers are database triggers which works across edition.and is used to sync data as part of online patching process.
+forward cross edition triggers R12.2: Forward cross edition triggers are database triggers which work across edition and is used to sync data as part of the online patching process.